How to backup outlook and run it from a USB

 If you have the same needs as my colleage, check out EssentialPIM Pro Desktop or Portable today or Download the trial version here.

-- Can outlook files be dragged to a usb thumb drive?
+- outlook com copy files to usb

-- how to save outlook emails to usb
+- how to save outlook to usb